EloWeld/mtg-pg-backup-ftp-image/README.md

 # Postgres Backup and FTP Upload

 This is an easy-to-use side-car container for backing up a PostgreSQL database and uploading the backup to a FTP server.
 The container is designed to run as a cron job, with configurable schedules and connection details provided via environment variables.
+Manual backups can also be triggered by running the backup script inside the container.
+Even restoring from the latest backup is possible.

 - Github Repository: [jannikhst/postgres-backup-ftp](https://github.com/jannikhst/postgres-backup-ftp)
 - Docker Hub Image: [jannikhst/postgres-backup-ftp](https://hub.docker.com/r/jannikhst/postgres-backup-ftp)